nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Design Considerations:

-The `delstaff` command could be implemented in the form `delstaff pn/PROJECT_NAME sn/STAFF_NAME`.
+An alternative implementation of the `delstaff` command could be to implement it in the form `delstaff pn/PROJECT_NAME sn/STAFF_NAME`.
 * The `PROJECT_NAME` would then refer to a Project specified by the PROJECT_NAME in the Project List to delete the Staff from.
 * The `STAFF_NAME` would then refer to the Staff specified by the STAFF_NAME to delete from the Project's Staff list.

-Pros: Easier to implement then the current implementation
+  * Pros: Easier to implement then the current implementation

-Cons: Does not require Staff to be displayed to be deleted, can randomly delete Staff and lose track of what is being deleted from where.
+  * Cons: Does not require Staff to be displayed to be deleted, user would be able to randomly delete Staff, and may lose track of where they are deleting Staff from.

 ### Add Staff to Project
 #### Implementation

-The adding staff features is facilitated by `AddStaffCommand`.
+The feature to add Staff is facilitated by the `AddStaffCommand`.
 It extends the `Command` class with functionality to add a `Staff` to a `Project`, both of which are provided via the `addStaff` command.

 The following operations are implemented:
 - `execute(Model model)` - Executes an `AddStaffCommand`.